 - First Floor - Robert F. Agrella Art Gallery, Tutorial Center, Media Services, television studio, and technology-enhanced classrooms

 - Second Floor - Learning Commons, Research Desk, Tech Gear Desk, Periodicals, Technical Services, 2nd Floor Teaching Lab, and coffee bar

-- Third Floor - Library study spaces and book collections, quiet study area (by the whale sculpture), teaching classrooms, Instructional Computing, Distance Education, and the Center for Excellence in Teaching and Learning
+- Third Floor - Library study spaces and book collections, quiet study area, teaching classrooms, Instructional Computing, Distance Education, and the Center for Excellence in Teaching and Learning

 - Fourth Floor - Course Reserves, Quiet Study Room, library study spaces and book collections